 Can You Trust The European Gemological Society (EGL)?

 Another gemological lab with lots of incidences of over-grading and inconsistency is the EGL (European Gemological Society).
+They also have EGL USA where most EGL certificates in the US come from.
 Looking at diamonds certified by EGL, retailers tend to have them on offer at cheaper prices.
 However, EGL is known to exaggerate grades and more often these stones are sold to unsuspecting shoppers.

 I’ve seen a great deal of customers going for EGL diamonds and then later realizing the huge mistake they’ve just made.
 For instance, in a reported lawsuit, one customer claimed to have been robbed thousands after buying diamond cufflinks worth $135,000, yet actual reports evaluate the stones at $22,500.
 The carat weight and clarity were the same, but the variations in color and cut had a massive impact on the overall price.

 What makes this company so unreliable is that it uses similar terminology to GIA reports, yet when you compare the two certificates, the values are way off!
 It is better off going for lower grades in GIA buying an over graded stone.

 Finding diamonds from companies like James Allen or Blue Nile is the most preferred choice.
 Diamonds sold at the two online jewelers have GIA certification (if not AGS).
 A few loose diamonds at Blue Nile may have IGI certification, but it is best to steer away from them or filter to GIA/AGS certified diamonds.

 While GSI (Gemological Science International) is a freshplayer in the diamond market, the fail to surpass, or even meet standards labs like AGS and GIA have set.
 GSI is widely known in the United States and has certified diamonds from giant retailers like Kay and Zales.